FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-01-24-LibraryPrep8-ZymoSwitch-Hawaii-TPC.md

 ![LibPrepRun8_complete.png](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/LibPrepRun8_complete.png?raw=true)

- - _Things to consider for next time_: None of the samples worked, which is strange.
-I think this primers that I used (not part of the kit, already in the lab, were not good)
+ - _Things to consider for next time_: I got nothing for all samples on the Tapestation, which is strange.
+I think it might have been because of the primers that I used (not part of the kit, already in the lab)